 Supporting independent human subject research

 In addition to conducting our own clinical research programs and studies, we also support studies proposed by independent investigators, so-called investigator-sponsored studies (ISS).
-Our ISS Principle defines an ISS as “an unsolicited request for funding and/or supply of an investigational or marketed product by a third-party investigator/institution that initiates and conducts an independent scientific investigation as the regulatory sponsor”.
-By granting financial or material support for independent human subject research, we seek to stimulate the advancement of clinical and medical knowledge and patient care in our therapeutic areas of interest, and to support the safe and effective use of our products.
+Our ISS Principle defines ISS as unsolicited request for funding and/or supply of an investigational or marketed product by independent investigator/institution that initiates and conducts a scientific investigation as the regulatory sponsor.
+By granting financial or material support for independent human subject research, we seek to stimulate the advancement of clinical and medical knowledge and patient care in our therapeutic areas of interest and support the safe and effective use of our products.
 We give priority to research that is innovative and has the potential to address specific unmet medical or scientific needs.
-Our principles, framework and standards for granting support for ISS and for our collaboration with independent investigators are specified in our ISS Principle, which is available on our website, as well as in our corresponding policy and standard operating procedure.
+Our principles, framework and standards for granting support for ISS and our collaboration with independent investigators are specified in our ISS Principle, which is available on our website and in our corresponding policy and standard operating procedure.